Who has the right to work in the UK?

-There are several ways to prove your eligibility to work in the UK depending on your nationality and personal circumstances.
+There are several ways to prove your eligibility to work in the UK depending on your citizenship and immigration status

-You can prove your right to work with either:
+You can prove your right to work with one of the following:

 - a valid or expired British passport